AlfrescoArchive/alfresco-anaxes-shipyard/docs/guidelines/README.md

 When building images on top ensure the Docker [best practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices) are followed and provide further common base images where appropriate.

 The image repository and tag should be defined in a [properties file](https://github.com/Alfresco/alfresco-docker-base-java/blob/master/build.properties) so the versioning of the image is source controlled.
-It is highly recommended to use the built-in Bamboo Docker tasks and variables setup by the Delivery Engineering team.
 [This](https://bamboo.alfresco.com/bamboo/browse/PS-HWS) build plan can be used as a reference.

 In-development images can be pushed to the appropriate registry with every build, released images should only be pushed via the manual release stage.